okta/okta-react/README.md

 `LoginCallback` handles the callback after the redirect to and back from the Okta-hosted login page.
 By default, it parses the tokens from the uri, stores them, then redirects to `/`.
 If a [AuthRequired][], [SecureRoute][] or [useAuthRequired][] caused the redirect, then the callback redirects to the secured route.
-For more advanced cases, this component can be copied to your own source tree and modified as needed, also consider using [useLoginCallback][].
+For more advanced cases, this component can be copied to your own source tree and modified as needed.

 #### errorComponent